iderkhangai/Wallet_API/README.md

 For-Production ready

   Use authorization

   Pass userId into the request

   There can be duplicated player names in the system we should allow it but different identified ID.

   Store more information of players

-  Use relational database like Mysql or Postgre Logging every request/response to the file since it contains transactions.
+  Use relational database like Mysql or Postgre

+  Logging every request/response to the file since it contains transactions.

   Unit/Automatic Test

   Handle Exception and Response messages

-  Currency code better populated from Database or Enum values API documentation for developers
+  Currency codes are better be populated from Database or Enum values

+  API documentation for developers

   Using GlobalValidatorService to validate incoming requests